NikoJT/voice-gpt-back/README.md

 # Voice GPT

-Voice GPT is a FastAPI service that provides audio-to-text and text-to-speech functionalities for frontend applications.
+Voice GPT backend is a FastAPI demo service that provides audio-to-text and text-to-speech functionalities for the Voice GPT frontend application.

 ## Features